PipedreamHQ/pipedream/docs/docs/apps/contributing/README.md

         └── new-records.mjs
 ```

+In the example above, the `components/airtable/actions/get-record/get-record.mjs` component is published as the **Get Record** action under the **Airtable** app within the workflow builder in Pipedream.

 ::: tip The repository is missing the app directory I'd like to add components for

 You can request to have new apps integrated into Pipedream.